remixmid/MSE1/04 Exercises.md

 </details>
 <br>

-d.
+c.
 What is the cardinality (or the order) of the set of all possible RGBA colors, if all colors with an alpha of $0$ are considered the same?
 <details>
 <br>
 <summary> </summary>